 Recurrent aesthetic modification of forested areas brought to mind a formative aspect of my child-hood.
 The words gehen (go) and Wald (forest) once constituted my attempt to explore the conifer forest behind our house with the other children.
 Mother gave me a dictionary so I could translate it myself, and those two words were the fastest way to do so.
 Having arrived in Austria as a refugee family in 1992, we moved from place to place in the countryside during the following years.
 Wherever we moved, there was always a forest close by, a constant that offered us an interplay of imagination, construction, and playful exploration where we could create our own reality.

-“Gemma Loga baun” (“Let’s go build a camp”) was the usual way to describe constructing primitive huts in the Vitruvian style in what was special terrain for us.
-Then and now, the area between the trees seems to me a space full of spaces as well as an archetype of naturalness.
+“Gemma Loga baun” (“Let’s go build a camp”) was the usual way to describe constructing primitive huts in what was special terrain for us.
+Then and now, the area between the trees seems to me a space full of spaces as well as an archetype of nature.
 Temporary installations are produced at irregular intervals and implemented for personal and experiential as well as photographic purposes, then taken apart.

 The image above shows the forest behind the house we used to stay in 1992.
 I took the photo in summer 2019 when I visited this place for the first time in 27 years.